Armored Heart: L'Odeur de l'Amour

 “I did, now take the damn thing, you fucking baby!”

-“Fine!” huffed Lanri, as she took the… roll, and after bringing it to her mouth, took a breath through it.
+“Fine!”
+Huffed Lanri, as she took the… roll, and after bringing it to her mouth, took a breath through it.
 The smoke tasted vile and stung her lungs, and she immediately started coughing.
-“Duin, stomp on it, that’s putrid!” she cursed, as she took several deep breaths, and she felt a rush of vertigo.
+“Daray, stomp on it, that’s putrid!”
+She cursed, as she took several deep breaths, and she felt a rush of vertigo.
 “What is that?!”

 “Dazeweed,” replied Mirabelle.